bellkev/dacom/README.md

 Of course, this is just one possible combination of technologies and is definitely not a one-size-fits-all stack.
 However, any feedback on how to better embody Clojure(Script)/Datomic/Compojure/Om/Leiningen "best practices" are especially welcome.

+##Overview of Technologies Used
+TBD

+##Quickstart with Datomic Free/Starter
+TBD

+##Building and Running
+TBD